KumaNekoZawa/knz-paint/ROADMAP.md

 * fix all Checkstyle warnings

 # Bugs & cosmetic changes
-* rename the "Options" menu to "Tools" (don't forget to also fix comments referencing the Options menu)
 * rename all occurrences of "graphics2d" to "graphics2D"
 * some Listeners are in the View, some are in the Model; fix this
 * block UI while applying effects